OlofHarrysson/iths-data-engineering-group-bert/README.md

 🐻 Polly the Dancing Bear 🐻
 Deep in the enchanted forest, Polly the Bear loved to dance.
 She twirled and spun with grace, bringing joy to all the animals.
 One day, a grand dance competition was announced, and Polly knew she had to participate.
 But there was a problem – Polly didn't have a partner!
 Will she find the perfect dance partner and win the competition?
 Join Polly on her rhythmic adventure and discover the power of friendship.

-🐠 Sammy the Adventurous Fish 🐠
-In a vibrant coral reef, Sammy the Fish swam happily with his colorful friends.
-But Sammy dreamed of exploring the vast ocean beyond.
-One day, he gathered his courage and set off on an adventurous journey.
-Along the way, he encountered dangerous predators and mesmerizing underwater wonders.
-Will Sammy fulfill his dream and return safely to his friends in the coral reef?
-Dive into Sammy's daring escapade and discover the wonders of the deep sea.